Belgium

 The Public CbCR Directive has been implemented by Belgium into national legislation via the law of 8 January 2024 and the Royal decree of 18 April 2024.

-In addition to Member States and jurisdictions included in the EU black & grey lists, the Belgian implementation provides that the information of the report on income tax information should also be disaggregated for the following jurisdictions:
+In addition to member states and jurisdictions included in the EU black and grey lists, the Belgian implementation provides that the information of the report on income tax information should also be disaggregated for the following jurisdictions:

-• jurisdictions mentioned on the Belgian list of countries whose ordinary tax provisions are presumed to be significantly more advantageous than in Belgium for the application of the dividend-received deduction regime (Article 73/4quater RD/BITC92);
+• jurisdictions mentioned on the Belgian list of countries whose ordinary tax provisions are presumed to be significantly more advantageous than in Belgium for the application of the dividend-received deduction regime (Article 73/4quater RD/BITC92), and

-The first PCbCR reporting is foreseen for financial years that start on or after 22 June 2024.
+The first Public CbCR is foreseen for financial years that start on or after 22 June 2024.
 The publication should take place within 12 months from the date of the balance sheet of the financial year in question.

 ATAD 3